Go

 What You’ll Learn

-- Days 1-7: Go Fundamentals - Setup, variables, types, operators, control flow, functions
+- Modules 1-7: Go Fundamentals - Setup, variables, types, operators, control flow, functions

-- Days 15-21: Interfaces & Errors - Interface design, error handling, type assertions
+- Modules 15-21: Interfaces & Errors - Interface design, error handling, type assertions

-- Days 22-28: Packages & Concurrency - Modules, standard library, goroutines, channels
+- Modules 22-28: Packages & Concurrency - Modules, standard library, goroutines, channels

-- Days 29-30: Final Project - Build a complete CLI application
+- Modules 29-30: Final Project - Build a complete CLI application

 How It Works

-- Read the daily lesson content with interactive examples
+- Read the module content with interactive examples

 - Practice by running code in the Go Playground or locally